nodejs/admin/MEMBER_TRAVEL_FUND.md

 3. Email this reimbursement request to ap@linuxfoundation.org and cc mrhinkle@linuxfoundation.org and annmarie@thisdot.co.

-It's important for record keeping that approved requests are submitted for reimbursement in a timely fashion.
-It's been requested that expense reports are submitted within the same calendar year, and ideally within one calendar month of the event date when possible.
+Submit reports within twithin one calendar month of the event date.
+For record keeping, approved requests need to be submitted for reimbursement in a timely fashion.

 Due to privacy, the Individual Members list is not public.
 This team will verify the requester is on the Individual Members list before funds are disbursed.
 This